-- 10.1.
-Our policy on bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 10.2.
-The school recognises that peer on peer abuse can take many forms, eg, cyber-bullying, sexual violence or harassment, physical abuse, sexting and initiating/hazing type violence and rituals (KCSIE 2019) and Upskirting (a criminal offence from 2019). - 10.3.
-The school will strive to achieve the Bullying Intervention Group (BIG) Award to identify its commitment to tackle and reduce any incidents of bullying in the school. - 10.4.
+- 11.1.
+Our policy on bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 11.2.
+The school recognises that peer on peer abuse can take many forms, e.g. cyber-bullying, prejudiced based and discriminatory bullying, sexual violence or harassment, physical abuse, sending nude or semi-nude images or videos and initiating/hazing type violence and rituals and Upskirting (a criminal offence from 2019).
+See Section 16 p.11/12 of this Policy - 11.3.
+The school will strive to achieve the Bullying Intervention Group (BIG) Award to identify its commitment to tackle and reduce any incidents of bullying in the school. - 11.4.
 Any incidents of bullying are logged in the school's shared area and reviewed by the pastoral team.
 Three year trends are reviewed by the pastoral team.

-11. Racist Incidents
+12. Racist Incidents

-- 11.1.
-Our policy on racist incidents is set out in a separate policy and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures. - 11.2.
+- 12.1.
+Our policy on racist incidents is set out in a separate policy and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures. - 12.2.
 Any incidents of racism are logged in the school's shared area and three year trends are reviewed by the pastoral team.

-12. Radicalisation and extremism
+13. Radicalisation and extremism

-- 12.1.
+- 13.1.
 Since the Education and Inspections Act 2006 schools have a duty to promote community cohesion.
 Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.
 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act 2015 which means they must work to prevent children being drawn into extremism. - 12.2.
+In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act 2015 which means they must work to prevent children being drawn into extremism. - 13.2.
 Safeguarding children from all risks of harm is an important part of Charles Darwin School's work and protecting them from extremism is one aspect of that.

-- 12.3.
+- 13.3.
 At Charles Darwin School, we ensure that through our school's ethos, we promote tolerance and respect for all cultures, faiths and lifestyles.
-We ensure that there is an effective suite of safeguarding policies in place to safeguard and promote pupils' welfare. - 12.4.
-We have a duty to prepare our pupils for life in modern Britain and to keep them safe. - 12.5.
+We ensure that there is an effective suite of safeguarding policies in place to safeguard and promote pupils' welfare. - 13.4.
+We have a duty to prepare our pupils for life in modern Britain and to keep them safe. - 13.5.
 Everyone at Charles Darwin School has the right to learn and work in safety.
-We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others. - 12.6.
+We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others. - 13.6.
 Statutory Duties